cndolo/cndolo.github.io.archive/content/projects/index.md

 [mc-crawler](https://github.com/wiberlin/mc-crawler) is a crawler for the [MobileCoin](https://mobilecoin.com/) network built in Rust.
 The project begun as a small research project as part of my required coursework for my Master's but I later continued working on the crawler within the scope of my part time job at the Weizenbaum Institute.
-The overall goal of this project was to learn about the budding cryptocurrency, i.e. learn about the network size and structure of the peer-to-peer overlay, which we achieved by first collecting data using a crawler.
+The overall goal of this project was to learn more about the budding cryptocurrency on a technical level, i.e. learn about the network size and structure of the peer-to-peer overlay, which we achieved by first collecting data using a crawler.

 The binary crawls the network and communicates with the validators using RPCs provided by the MobileCoin API.
 The crawler provides 2 JSON files with a crawl report comprising data about found nodes such as hostnames, public keys and IP-based geolocation data.